CtrlK

 Specificity

-Names the domain (Rust SDK for iii engine) and some actions (building workers, registering functions, invoking triggers), but these are somewhat general and not deeply concrete—e.g., it doesn't specify what kinds of functions, what trigger types, or what worker patterns.
+Names the domain (Rust SDK for iii engine) and some actions (building workers, registering functions, invoking triggers), but these are somewhat general and not deeply concrete—e.g., it doesn't specify what kinds of functions, what trigger types, or what worker configurations.

 2 / 3